 Overwhelmed?
 Anxious?
 Completely psyched?
 All of the above?
-That’s normal.
-Whatever you may be feeling, don’t worry.
-We have so many resources here to help guide you through your first year.
+You’re not alone!
+And we have plenty of ways to help you navigate the first year.

 Orientation and Welcome Week both help smooth your transition to college life.
 You’ll learn to navigate campus, meet your neighbors, and hear all about what Purchase offers to keep you healthy, safe, and on track.

 For some, it begins with our Summer Success Fellows program.
 An expanded, overnight orientation program, it provides a little extra insight into the transition from high school to college.
 By invitation only.